JackVacek/Project_2024/Report.md

 // create various variables for number of tasks, workers, source, dest, etc. (and buffers) numtasks, numworkers, source, dest, timing variables

+//make the unsorted array of desired size for loop to make the overall array

 // Initialize MPI
 MPI_Init
 MPI_Comm_rank
 MPI_Comm_size

-// if it is the master, make array for loop to make the overall array
+// how many elements each process is working with amount = elements / processes

 // evenly split the arrays along available processes with MPI_Scatter MPI_Scatter

-// sort master's work
-localmergesort

-// push to overall result
-overallResultUpdate
+// make each process do mergesort locally localMergeSort

-// get all information from other workers for all of the number of tasks - the one we just did MPI_Recv
+//get all the information from the number of processes into overall list MPI_Gather

-// merge the worker array with the global one merge

-// if worker task, then locally sort and send to master localmergesort
-MPI_Send
+//if the master program, then we will merge all the elements into overall, final array if master:
+	localMergeSort

+//make sure everything is synced
+MPI_Barrier

 // Finalize MPI
 MPI_Finalize